zqannnnn/react/README.md

 ### Chat

-To open chat with an user, execute window.Chat.openChat("user-id")
+To open chat with an user, execute window.Chat.openChat("user-id"), or use ChatButton component to add button opening chat for specific user.

+All history of chats is available in page in main menu 'My account' -> 'My Chats'

 ### React components library